GregBluwell/PORTFOLIO/content/about.md

 layout: About
 seo:
   title: About Me
-  description: This is the about page describing the skills and experience of the developer.
+  description: This is the about page describing the skills and experience of the Developer.
 ---